 let triple = multiplier 3

-triple 5 // Returns 15
+triple 5 // 15

 By treating functions as values, you can build higher-order abstractions, combine behaviors, and create more expressive programs without relying on mutable state or repetitive code.
-This flexibility forms the foundation for many other functional principles.

 Higher-Order Functions